 The State of Maryland recommends physicians holding J-1 Visas for waivers, with the priority to improve access to primary care services in federally designated shortage areas.
 Out of the 30 slots, Maryland can utilize up to 10 spots as FLEX spots.
 FLEX spots do not require the provider to be working in a federally designated shortage area.

 Process in Maryland:

-Every year Maryland receives 30 J-1 Visa slots.
+Every year Maryland receives 30 J-1 Visa Waiver slots.
 These slots are allocated on the federal fiscal year (October- September).
-Applications are accepted from October 1st through December 1st for primary care and specialist physicians practicing in Flex and Non-Flex locations.
-Applications will be reviewed by the J1 review panel after December 1st.
-For more information about the review process click on the link below to Maryland Policy and Procedures.
+Applications will be accepted from October 1st through December 1st for primary care and specialist physicians practicing in Flex and Non-Flex locations.
+Applications will be reviewed by the J-1 Visa Waiver review panel after December 1.
+For more information about the review process, click on the link below to Maryland Policy and Procedures.

 OPHI Workforce Development Program gives preference to those applications from:

 Maryland Policy and Procedures (Updated)

 To view the policy and procedures click here.

 To sign up for our Workforce Listserv to receive updates about our J-1 Visa Waiver Program click here.